 When you do estate planning (or if you already have), the most important thing you can do is ensure your assets are transferred properly.

 Name guardians for minor children.
-Walker’s daughter is still a minor, and he did name his own mother as the guardian for his daughter Meadow in his will.
+Walker’s daughter was still a minor when he died, and he did name his own mother as the guardian for his daughter Meadow in his will.
 Meadow’s mother is still alive, so the grandmother will likely not assume guardianship unless Meadow’s mother is found to be unfit.

 Don’t wait to do estate planning.
 Walker was 28 when he created his will in 2001, the year the first Fast & Furious movie debuted.
 While we will never know what prompted him to create an estate plan so early – perhaps it was his young daughter or a feeling that his star was on the rise – he did the right thing in planning early, especially considering his untimely death.

 Keep estate plans updated.
 Not only did Walker’s attorney not ensure his assets were titled properly, but he never updated Walker’s estate plan from the original version created 12 years before he died.